The "Leave It Better" Approach: Running a Self-Clean Cabin Without the Stress

 To make this work, you have to be specific.
 "Clean up before you go" means different things to different people.
 To your Aunt, it means bleaching the floors; to your college buddy, it means taking out the trash and leaving the rest.

-Create a clear, printed checklist and leave it on the fridge (and in your Cabyn digital guide).
+Create a clear, printed checklist and leave it on the fridge alongside your house manual (and in your Cabyn digital guide).
 Keep it reasonable—guests are on vacation, after all.

 A solid self-clean checklist looks like this: